 Hunting and Fishing

 In a disaster with no end in sight, it’s important to save your non-perishable food stores by supplementing with hunting or fishing whenever possible.
-Ideally your survival kit should include small game snares and a small telescopic fishing rod, reel and lures you can use to catch small game, fish and birds.
-We did not include an amazon link to fishing gear since selection will depend greatly on location to salt or freshwater species.
+Ideally, your survival kit should include small game snares and a small telescopic fishing rod, reel and lures you can use to catch small game, fish and birds.
+We did not include an Amazon link to fishing gear since the selection will depend greatly on location to salt or freshwater species.